Alexis-Louis Demers

 Alexis-Louis Demers (July 23, 1825 – October 22, 1886) was a farmer, merchant and political figure in Quebec.
 He represented Iberville in the Legislative Assembly of Quebec from 1881 to 1886 as a Liberal.

 He was born in Saint-Jean-Chrysostome, Lower Canada, the son of Alexis Demers and Josephte Bessette.
 He was a notary clerk for his uncle Narcisse Demers.
 Demers was also a justice of the peace and captain in the militia.
 He was secretary-treasurer and then mayor for Saint-Georges d'Henryville.
 Demers was married twice: to Marie-Julie Brazeau in 1849 and to Marie Goyette in 1855.
-He was reelected in 1886 but died in office at the age of 61 in Henryville.
+He was reelected in 1886 but died in office eight days later at the age of 61 in Henryville.

 His sons Louis-Philippe and Joseph served in the Canadian House of Commons.